merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 the nonparametric chart to be more robust and powerful than normal-based approaches for this dataset.

-# SREWMA Control Chart Implementation
+## SREWMA Control Chart Implementation

 In order to implement the SREWMA control chart lets assume that we have only *m* = 20 historical observations from LV7 and initially monitored 30 observations from LV7 and then obtained the LV6 observations sequentially.
 The location parameter is of the greatest interest and thus we construct the SREWMA control charts to monitor the wine quality.
-We set the control limit *h* to obtain a false alarm every 500 in control monitoring points **(see reference for a detailed discussion on the performance of a control chart)**, the values of *λ* are chosen to be 0.025 for the SREWMA to ensure their IC robustness to this non-normal data, **reference** provide tables with parameters *h* and *λ* corresponding to other specific scenarios.
+We set the control limit *h* = 22.918 (solid horizontal line) to obtain a false alarm every 500 in control monitoring points (see Qiu (2014) for a detailed discussion on the performance of a control chart), the values of *λ* are chosen to be 0.025 for the SREWMA to ensure their IC robustness to this non-normal data, Zou et al. (2012) provides tables with *h* and *λ* parameters corresponding to other specific scenarios.

 ``` r
 library(SpatialNP)